 ENDEAVRX can be implemented in other higher-education institutions, and thus transform the nation’s interdisciplinary education in the era of smart and connected communities.

-ENDEAVRide, a novel self-driving service, will debut in the summer of 2020.
+ENDEAVRide, a novel self-driving service, will deploy soon in Nolanville.
 Our self-driving service focuses on small-town America.
 It will be very affordable, because we “take a whole village” to deliver it.
 Our self-driving service is:

 Of the people: our fleet is owned collectively by local residents we serve.